Running Marketing Campaigns

-With custom reporting, you have the ability to generate campaign results in a few different ways, then you can build those results for all of your clients.
+With custom reporting, you can generate campaign results in a few different ways, and then you can build those results for all of your clients.

-Campaigns can be representative of all channels that people use to connect with you not just online but offline.
-They are not just your digital efforts but can encompass any effort that you’re given.
+Campaigns represent all channels that people use to connect with you, not just online but offline.
+They are not just your digital efforts but can encompass any effort that you put into marketing.

 With proper campaign management, you can see your revenue, cost-per-lead, and ROI.
 This will help in proper planning.

 Additionally, a marketing campaign automates the process of getting instant ROI analytics and enables you to understand your marketing efforts and results.